facebook/create-react-app/docusaurus/docs/running-tests.md

 Learn more about the utilities provided by `react-testing-library` to facilitate testing asynchronous interactions as well as selecting form elements from the [`react-testing-library` documentation](https://testing-library.com/react) and [examples](https://codesandbox.io/s/github/kentcdodds/react-testing-library-examples).

+### Testing Component CSS and Styles

+jsdom can be used to test inline styles and for the existence of class selectors, but it isn't ideal for testing computed styles without some additional setup.
+Stylesheets are imported as empty objects by default, so no styles are loaded into jsdom, therefore assertion methods like `toBeVisible` and `toHaveStyle` likely will not work in most cases if your component is using external stylesheets.
+If you wish to have CSS styles added for testing, this must be implemented on your own.

+If possible, consider a different tool for testing styles or an approach that uses classes only, as jsdom [doesn't handle have layouts implemented](https://github.com/jsdom/jsdom#unimplemented-parts-of-the-web-platform).
+You may want to use something that utilizes a browser.

 ## Using Third Party Assertion Libraries

 We recommend that you use `expect()` for assertions and `jest.fn()` for spies.
 If you are having issues with them please [file those against Jest](https://github.com/facebook/jest/issues/new), and we’ll fix them.
 We intend to keep making them better for React, supporting, for example, [pretty-printing React elements as JSX](https://github.com/facebook/jest/pull/1566).